ROCm/llama.cpp/amd-docs/install/llama-cpp-install.rst

 To install llama.cpp on ROCm, you have the following options:

 - :ref:`Use the prebuilt Docker image <use-docker-with-llama-cpp-pre-installed>` **(recommended)**
-- :ref:`Build your own Docker image <build-your-llama-cpp-rocm-docker-image>`
+- :ref:`Build your own Docker image <build-llama-cpp-docker-image>`

 .. note::